 Dr. Shovita Shrestha Dhakal, PhD(Microbiology) Microbiologist TU Teaching Hospital, Presenting health and safety guidelines to the trainers

 Dr. Shovita Shrestha Dhakal, PhD(Microbiology) Microbiologist TU Teaching Hospital, is providing advice and support as a mentor on the health and safety guidelines and has trained the trainers.
 Planeterra has generously provided funding for sanitation equipment for the homestays in Panauti and Barauli.
-Items like stands for hand sanitizers, disinfectant guns, glycerin, HM15, thermal guns and supplies of sanitizer were made available, along with posters with guidelines to be displayed in the homes and community halls.
+We provided items such as stands for hand sanitizers, disinfectant guns, glycerin, HM15, thermal guns, and supplies of sanitizer.
+Additionally, we supplied posters with guidelines to be displayed in homes and community halls.

 Sanitary equipment provided by Planetera being handed to the Community